waltonjw/carlton-fire-ownership/README.md

 ![](./images/exported_map.png)

 ## Project Artifacts

-- The custom geoprocessing model, exported PDF map, and a map package are available in the [arcmap](./arcmap) directory of this github project.
+- The custom geoprocessing model, exported PDF map, and a map package are available in the [arcmap](https://github.com/waltonjw/carlton-fire-ownership/tree/main/arcmap) directory of the associated GitHub project noted at the top of this document.
 - A web map of the final results is available on [ArcGIS Online](https://www.arcgis.com/home/item.html?id=25e17d34f4f7475ba6cadfa7c6e26b0a)

 ## Conclusions